Ibach House

-Ibach House is a historic home located at Munster, Lake County, Indiana.
-It was built in 1924, and is a 2 1/2-story, five bay, Colonial Revival style brick dwelling with a side-gable roof.
+Ibach House is a historic home located at Munster, Indiana.
+It was built in 1924, and is a 2 1/2-story, five-bay, Colonial Revival style brick dwelling with a side-gable roof.
 It sits on a full basement of concrete block.
 It features a front portico supported by two Tuscan order columns and an attached sunroom.

 It was listed in the National Register of Historic Places in 2010.